Retirement gift ideas that actually matter

 Not "congratulations on being old enough to stop working."
 Something real.
 Something like: What you did mattered.
 We noticed.
 We're going to miss you.

 The best retirement gifts aren't about the price tag.
-They're about showing someone you paid attention — to who they are, not just what they did.
+They're about showing someone you paid attention.

 What to avoid